AEK Athens F.C. in European football: Financial struggle and regeneration

 In the following season's Europa League, AEK were drawn with Dinamo Tbilisi, for its play-off round.
 In the first match at the Olympic Stadium, the yellow-blacks missed several chances, until José Carlos redeemed the team in the last minutes of the match, making the final 1–0.
 In the replay at the Boris Paichadze National Stadium, AEK entered the match badly and conceded a goal in the first minute and the match eventually went to the extra time.
 There, Guðjohnsen was tackled inside the area and the referee indicated a penalty, where Leonardo converted into a goal and formed the final 1–1, which gave AEK the qualification.
 In the group stage, AEK were drawn along with Anderlecht, Lokomotiv Moscow and Sturm Graz.
 After a terrible run with 5 consecutive defeats, all they managed was to finish third on the tie, with their only victory in the indifferent game in the last matchday against Strum.

 In the summer of 2012, AEK, in the brink of bankruptcy, despite they secured their participation to the Europa League, the non-licensing by UEFA resulted in their absence from Europe after 21 years.
 At the end of the season, AEK were relegated and declared bankruptcy in order to be cleared of their debts and played in the third division.
 Thus the club was not able to qualify for any UEFA competition for another 3 seasons.

-AEK's comeback in the top division was combined with the conquest of the cup, meaning their return to the third qualifying round of the Europa League as well, facing Saint-Etienne.
+AEK's comeback in the top division was combined with the conquest of the cup, meaning their return to the third qualifying round of the Europa League as well, facing Saint-Étienne.
 In the first leg at the Stade Geoffroy-Guichard, AEK fought the game to a 0–0, while in the second leg at the Olympic Stadium, they conceded an early goal and they were eliminated, since the stéphanois kept the score until the end.